mr-stringer/hanautil/README.md

 some of the functions contained in this library are destructive.
 Destructive functions are all documented appropriately and should be used with extreme caution.

+This module is still in beta but a full production release is expected soon.